-- 3.5 Councillors who do not sit on the Planning Applications Committee represent their wards and the Borough as a whole and may exercise their right to attend meetings of the Planning Applications Committee to speak, although not vote, on any planning matter. - 3.6 Councillors should particularly note that they have the same duty as members of the Committee in respect of compliance with the Code of Conduct when they attend any meeting and should always declare any pecuniary or non-pecuniary interests at the appropriate stage in the proceedings. - 3.7 In order to avoid confusion for the public attending meetings of the Planning Applications Committee, Councillors, who are not members of the Committee, must not sit with those who are and must sit in the area designated for non-members.
-The Chairman, at the beginning of the meeting will identify the members of the Committee and any other councillors present who are not members of the Committee. - 3.8 Councillors who are not members of the Committee do not act in any decision making role, but shall nonetheless act fairly and openly and avoid inappropriate social contact with applicants and their agents, objectors and other interested parties.
+- 3.5 Councillors who do not sit on the Planning Applications Committee represent their wards and the Borough as a whole and may exercise their right to attend meetings of the Planning Applications Committee to speak, although not vote, on any planning matter. - 3.6 Councillors should particularly note that they have the same duty as members of the Committee in respect of compliance with the Code of Conduct when they attend any meeting and should always declare any pecuniary or non-pecuniary interests at the appropriate stage in the proceedings. - 3.7 In order to avoid confusion for the public attending meetings of the Planning Applications Committee, Councillors, who are not members of the Committee, must not sit with those who are and must sit in the area designated for nonmembers.
+The Chairman, at the beginning of the meeting will identify the members of the Committee and any other councillors present who are not members of the Committee. - 3.8 Councillors who are not members of the Committee do not act in any decision making role, but shall nonetheless act fairly and openly.